-In this article, you will understand the need for Snowflake COPY data from one table to another, the syntax to use, the required parameters, and also a few examples.
+In this article, you will understand the need to copy snowflake data from one table to another, the syntax to use, the required parameters, and also a few examples.

 Introduction to Snowflake